MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Tags/v1.0.11/New-AzureRmTag.md

         Finance     0
 ```

-This example creates a predefined tag named "FY2015".
+This command creates a predefined tag named "FY2015".
 This tag has no values.
-You can apply a tag with no values to a resource or resource group, or use **New-AzureRmTag** to add values to the tag.
+You can apply a tag with no values to a resource or resource group, or use the **New-AzureRmTag** cmdlet to add values to the tag.
 You can also specify a value when you apply the tag to the resource or resource group.

 ### Example 2: Create a predefined tag with a value
 ```
-PS C:\>New-AzureRmTag -Name "Department" -Value "Finance"
+PS C:\> New-AzureRmTag -Name "Department" -Value "Finance"
 Name:   Department
 Count:  0
 Values: